-Study in Wellington, the capital city of New Zealand, and benefit from our strong connections to government, industry, and leading national organisations.
+Benefit from Wellington's strong connections to government, industry, and leading national organisations.

 Located in New Zealand’s vibrant capital city, Victoria University of Wellington enjoys privileged access to the country’s leaders, influencers, and decision makers.
 This in turn shapes our world-class degrees.